firasd/vibesbench/README.md

 Pragmatic fluency enables alignment with the user&rsquo;s intent, which leads to high AI utility beyond commentary and analysis, such as in practical commercial tasks like tool use and code generation.

+### Science 101

+Much of contemporary AI evaluation resembles an ourobouros:

+An AI model on a server monitors an AI-generated eval harness, which pairs AI-generated prompts with AI responses, which are then scored by AI judges.
+Finally, AI-generated charts are published, and we assume Science happened somewhere within this recursive abstraction.

+For example, Anthropic describes a &ldquo;[trade-off](https://www.anthropic.com/news/protecting-well-being-of-users) between model warmth or friendliness on the one hand, and sycophancy on the other&rdquo;.

+However, the actual prompt-response pairs are not in evidence for third parties to examine.
+Any evaluation that does not preserve this data is not merely incomplete; it is methodologically unsound.

+Is it even coherent to judge a behavior as subtle as &lsquo;sycophancy&rsquo; mechanistically, without qualia?
+Vibesbench takes a step back from this hall of mirrors.

+We ask, in the spirit of Marcus Aurelius, what is the thing in itself?
+In an AI interaction: it is the prompt and the response.

+Vibesbench therefore treats conversation not as a byproduct of evaluation, but as the primary artifact.
+In Susan Sontag’s terms, this is attention to “the luminousness of the thing in itself”—the same stance by which archeology and art criticism treat artifacts as first-order evidence.

 ## The Vibesbench Archive

 Language models are one of the most significant interactive artifacts on Earth.
 Over a billion people talk to AI models every month.